Thursday Jan 15th, 1948. We docked in Southampton, England early Thursday morning. Ref: 8.17

 to what we had aboard the Queen E (even in Tourist Class!) and what we had been used to in Canada.

 The heating in the rooms was unpredictable and when it was ‘on’ one could be forgiven for not realizing it.
+The lobby was so cold the receptionist wore a fur coat and gloves.

 The post–war situation made the food situation what only can be described at as ‘dire’.
 No milk, no butter, no sugar, no eggs, no bread.....and dinner was typically a ‘spam concoction’ of unknown origin.